hueitan/javascript-sdk-design/README.md

 You should notice that your SDK user will not know if you upgrade your sdk without announcement.
 Remember to write a changelog to document your major, minor and even bug fix change.
-It will be a good developer experience if we can trace the changing API for the SDK.
+It will be a good developer experience if we can trace the changing API for the SDK. - [Keep a Changelog](http://keepachangelog.com), [Github Repo](https://github.com/olivierlacan/keep-a-changelog)

 ## Namespace